mlpack/mlpack/doc/tutorials/ann.md

 ## Model API

-There are two main neural network classes that are meant to be used as container for neural network layers that \b mlpack implements; each class is suited to a different setting:
+There are two main neural network classes that are meant to be used as container for neural network layers that mlpack implements; each class is suited to a different setting:

 - `FFN`: the Feed Forward Network model provides a means to plug layers